JuanMorenoDeveloper/earth001.github.io/_posts/2020-09-09-3-way-to-improve-our-unit-test-assertions.md

     .doesNotContain(new BankAccount(100));
 ```

-And the error message (if we change the size expected to 5) we'll get is also very helpful:
+and the error message (if we change the size expected to 5) is very helpful:

 ```java
 java.lang.AssertionError: